 The amendments are effective for annual reporting periods beginning on or after January 1, 2022 and apply prospectively.
-The amendments are not expected to have a material impact on the Group.
+The amendments have no material impact on the Group.

 - Amendments to PAS 16, Plant and Equipment: Proceeds before Intended Use

 The amendments prohibit entities deducting from the cost of an item of property, plant and equipment, any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognizes the proceeds from selling such items, and the costs of producing those items, in profit or loss.